clash-lang/clash-lang.org/content/blog/0006-linear-clash.md

 Now the following concept is exactly described in the Geometry of Synthesis papers, for any argument with a function type:

 * The function arguments become output ports,
-* and the function result becomes an output port,
+* and the function result becomes an input port,
 * and if any of the arguments are themself higher-order then the "polarity" inside of them will be switched again.

 So in: